 Definitions Related to Material Characteristics

-3.5.1 Long Term Hydrostatic Strength (Long Term Pressure Strength) ─ Quantity -with the dimensions of stress, which represents the predicted mean strength at a temperature, T and a time, t.
+3.5.1 Long Term Hydrostatic Strength (Long Term Pressure Strength) — Quantity -with the dimensions of stress, which represents the predicted mean strength at a temperature, T and a time, t.

 NOTE ― The long-term hydrostatic strength is expressed in units of mega pascals.